sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

-### The Challenges in Improving Models with Narratives
+## The Challenges in Improving Models with Narratives

 TL;DR:
 * Models incorporating narratives (TF) show limited improvement over those using solely financial data (F).
 * Gains were inconsistent, marginal and statistically insignificant -> we regard it as negative results.

-**Sentiment-based next-day prediction:**
+### Sentiment-based next-day prediction:

-We fed classic ML models with daily sentiments for FFR `next value` and `direction change` prediction (as separate tasks).
+We fed classic ML models with daily sentiments for FFR 'next value' and 'direction change' prediction (as separate tasks).

 <div style="font-size: 6px;">